-The Prosser series is an Orthic Black Chernozem soil, developed on moderately well to well drained, moderately to strongly calcareous, coarse loamy (VFS, LVFS, FSL, SL), lacustrine sediments.
+The Prosser series consists of moderately well to well-drained Orthic Black Chernozem soils moderately to strongly calcareous, coarse loamy (VFS, LVFS, FSL, SL), lacustrine sediments.
 These soils occur in the Upper Assiniboine Delta and Brandon Lakes Plain in association with Porple, Gateside, Pleasant and Poolex soils, on mid and upper slopes of undulating to gently rolling topography.
 Surface runoff is moderate to rapid, and permeability is moderate to moderately rapid.

-The Prosser soil profile has a very dark gray Ah horizon, 18 to 25 cm thick, a dark brown to brown Bm horizon, 12 to 20 cm thick, a pale brown BCk horizon, and usually a Cca horizon, 12 to 18 cm thick.
-This soil differs from the similar Porple series in having a prominent Bm horizon.
-The coarse loamy Prosser soils are somewhat finer textured and less permeable than the sandy Stockton and Cactus soils.
-In turn, they are coarser textured and more permeable than the similar loamy textured Fairland and Durnan soils.
+The Prosser soil profile has a very dark gray Ah horizon, 18 to 25 cm thick; a dark brown to brown Bm horizon, 12 to 20 cm thick; a pale brown BCk horizon, and usually a Cca horizon, 12 to 18 cm thick.

 The Prosser, fine loamy variant, PSE1, is found in association with the normal Prosser soils.
-It differs from the normal Prosser by having a finer textured (clay loam to silty clay loam) soil, at or within a one-metre depth.
+It differs from the normal Prosser by having a finer textured (clay loam to silty clay loam) soil at or within a 1 metre depth.